lvlivingston/bamabargainbarn/readme.md

 ---
 ### **Tech Stack**
 My goal for the capstone project is to add a well-rounded fourth piece to my Github portfolio.
-The idea is to create a responsive eCommerce web application hosted on Heroku utilizing Django with Python, React, PostgreSQL, HTML, CSS, and the payments API from Stripe.
+The idea is to create a responsive eCommerce web application hosted on Heroku utilizing Django with Python, React, PostgreSQL, HTML, CSS, and the payments API from [Stripe](https://stripe.com/docs/implementation-guides/core-payments).

-###### **API Details**
-Utilized to implement eCommerce functionality and the ability to accept payments via the third-party payment API from [Stripe](https://stripe.com/docs/implementation-guides/core-payments).